trampgeek/jobe/README.md

 This version of jobe is configured for use by Moodle Coderunner.
-When using Jobe from CodeRunner the various language compile and run options can be changed via the Sandbox Parameter field in the question authoring field (using the advanced customisation capabilities) of either the question prototype or within a particular question as suggested by the previous section.
+When using Jobe from CodeRunner the various language compile and run options can be changed via the sandbox Parameters field in the question authoring form (using the advanced customisation capabilities) of either the question prototype or within a particular question as suggested by the previous section.
 For example, if the sandbox *Parameters* field is set to